Modelling non-stationarity in asymptotically independent extremes: Simulation study

+We now apply each of the estimators introduced in Section \ref{sec:novel_model} to the copula examples discussed in Section \ref{subsec:sim_examples}.
 To evaluate the performance of the estimators, the mean integrated squared error (MISE), alongside the integrated squared error (ISE) of a median estimator, was computed for each simulated example at three fixed time points; $t=1$, $t=n/2$ and $t=n$.
 These results can be found in the Supplementary Material.
+These metrics indicate that, on average, the estimators obtained via the extremal quantile regression procedure outperform their standard quantile regression counterparts, with the Bernstein polynomial and GAM-based estimators performing best overall.
+Furthermore, while the ISE values for the median estimators from Section \ref{subsec:quantile_based_est} are often competitive in terms of bias, these approaches rarely exhibit the lowest MISE due to their larger variability.

-These metrics indicate a similar performance between our proposed estimators and $\Bar{\lambda}^*_{GAM}$; however, this is not the case if we consider the time frame as a whole.
-For this, we fix rays $w \in \{0.1,0.3,0.5\}$ and compute estimates of the ADF across 250 simulated examples.
-The median of the ADF estimates, alongside $0.025$ and $0.975$ quantiles, are calculated for each ray and time point $t \in \{1,\hdots,n\}$ and these estimates are then plotted over time for fixed rays.
-The resulting plots for the inverted logistic copula are illustrated in Figure \ref{fig:invlog_bias}.
-As can be observed, the median estimates appear very close to the true ADF values for both our estimators proposed in Section \ref{sec:novel_model}.
-The uncertainty is lower for $\Bar{\lambda}_{BP}^*$ compared to $\Bar{\lambda}^*_{QR}$, owing to the former's semi-parametric form.
-Furthermore, both of our estimators appear to show lower bias on average compared to $\Bar{\lambda}_{GAM}^*$, particularly for $w=0.3$ and $w=0.5$.
+To further assess the properties of the estimators, we consider the time frame as a whole and we fix rays $w \in \{0.1,0.3,0.5\}$.
+Using the 250 simulated examples, median estimates of the ADF, alongside $0.025$ and $0.975$ quantiles, are calculated for each ray and time point $t \in \{1,\hdots,n\}$ and these estimates are then plotted over time for fixed rays.
+The resulting plots for the inverted logistic copula are illustrated in Figures \ref{fig:invlog_bias}.
+As can be observed, the median estimates for each estimator appear close to the true ADF values, and the bias of each estimator appears similar on average.
+We note that the uncertainty is noticeably higher for $\Bar{\lambda}^*_{QR}$ and $\Bar{\lambda}^*_{QR2}$, owing to the reduced structure of these estimators.
 Similar results are obtained for each of the copula examples, with the exception of the negatively correlated Gaussian copula: in this case, significant bias arises nearer the start of the time interval for each estimator, owing to the infinite upper bound for $\lambda$ as $\rho \to -1$.
 The resulting plots can be found in the Supplementary Material.
-These results suggest higher bias for $\Bar{\lambda}_{GAM}^*$ compared to the estimators proposed in Section \ref{sec:novel_model}.
+These results suggest similar bias for each of the estimators proposed in Section \ref{sec:novel_model}.